AjuntamentdeBarcelona/decidim-module-kids/README.md

 Module developed by Barcelona City Council to promote kids participation.

+As an adult with an account in Decidim, you can create multiple accounts for minors.
+When you create an account for a minor, you become the tutor of this minor.
+You can impersonate your minor accounts and see their private activity as a tutor.

+A minor has limitations as they cannot conversate with adults and vice versa.

+Once a minor becomes an adult, the minor account is promoted and becomes a regular account that can tutorize other minor accounts.

 > **IMPORTANT**:
 >
 > This module relies on the use of verification handlers.
 Security and minor protection will be as good as how good is the verification method in checking that a user is really a parent of a minor (or a tutor).